Loki-Astari/Nisse/README.md

 To install libEvent `brew install libEvent` or (check the libEvent website).

-To install ThorsMongo the easiest way to install is `brew install thors-mongo` but checkout the above project to see alternative ways to install or build.
+To install ThorsMongo the easiest way to install is `brew install thors-anvil` but checkout the above project to see alternative ways to install or build.

 ### Compile and Run:
 ```bash